Please select a foundation from the dropdown menu to continue.

 The foundations serve a wide variety of social issues.
 Some foundations support many issues, while others are focused on a single issue.
 Please use the Find a foundation search feature on this site to identify each foundation's funding priorities.

 This guidance is best provided by each regional or foundation contact.
-Please contact the U.S. Trust representative for the specific region you are researching.
+Please contact the Philanthropic Solutions representative for the specific region you are researching.
 These contacts are listed in the FAQ question: Who can I contact to discuss my request prior to submitting a proposal?
 Contacts are also listed in the regional Procedures documents which are available on each of the foundation detail pages.

-U.S. Trust is proud to partner with more than 3,000 foundations nationally (as of May 31, 2016).
-The 150 foundations listed on this site represent those for which Bank of America serves as trustee or co-trustee and we have been given discretion to design and implement grantmaking programs.
+Private Bank is proud to partner with more than 4,000 foundations nationally (as of June, 2020).
+The 150 foundations listed on this site represent those for which Bank of America, N.A. serves as trustee or co-trustee and we have been given discretion to design and implement grantmaking programs.
 Foundations not listed on the site are those in which the donors elected to focus the grantmaking scope or manage the grantmaking program themselves.
 For instance, some foundations exist to serve select program or geographic parameters where broader outreach is not appropriate.
-Alternatively, other foundations' grantmaking programs are managed by partners external to U.S. Trust and have alternate forms of communication.
+Alternatively, other foundations' grantmaking programs are managed by partners external to Private Bank and have alternate forms of communication.

-If you know the name of the foundation you are researching and it is not highlighted on this site, you can research the foundation's 990-PF on Guidestar.
+If you know the name of the foundation you are researching and it is not highlighted on this site, you can research the foundation's 990-PF on Guidestar layer.

 You may access the history of each foundation by selecting the Grant history link on each foundation detail page.
 The link will bring you to an interactive U.S. map of the foundation’s grants displayed in the Foundation Center’s newest mapping platform Foundation Maps.